oresat/oresat-backplane/README.md

 ## Background

 The [OreSat](http://oresat.org) CubeSat bus uses a card cage / backplane system based on a 1 Mbps Controller Area Network (CAN) bus and a 2 cell Lithium ion battery power bus (6.0 - 8.4 V).
-There are ~ 10 cards per CubeSat "U", and the board is meant to be general purpose enough to allow for some card swapping.
+There are ~ 8 cards per CubeSat "U", and the board is meant to be general purpose enough to allow for some card swapping.
 The RF lines, however, are microstrips on the backplane PCB so the backplane must be rev'd for changes in the RF cards.
 There are three sets of connectors:

-1. 20 pin Auxiliary connectors, used on the all but the "end" cards (top and bottom cards), which are for future inter-card communication.
+1. 40 pin "Main" connector, which has !shutdown, CAN1, power, CAN2, OreSat power Domain (OPD) lines, and then 5 shared spare pins for custom card interconnects.
-2. 40 pin Main connector, which has !shutdown, CAN1, power, CAN2, OreSat power Domain (OPD) lines, and then 5 shared spare pins for custom card interconnects.
+2. SMPM RF conncectors, which allows up to 3 RF connector per card and allows for 50 ohm microstrips to be run up and down the the board.
-3. SMPM RF conncectors, which allows up to 3 RF connector per card and allows for 50 ohm microstrips to be run up and down the the board.
+3. 20 pin "Auxiliary" connectors, used on the all but the "end" cards (top and bottom cards), which are for future inter-card communication.
+Good for Ethernet, for example.

 The backplane now comes in two flavors: a 1U backplane, and a 2U backplane.